-The FMA program is authorized by Section 1366 of the National Flood Insurance Act of 1968, as amended (NFIA), 42 U.S.C.
-4104c with the goal of reducing or eliminating claims under the National Flood Insurance Program (NFIP).
-FMA provides funding to states, federally recognized tribes and communities for measures that reduce or eliminate the long-term risk of flood damage to structures insured under the NFIP.
-FMA funding is available through the NFIF for flood hazard mitigation projects, plan development, and management costs, which is appropriated by Congress annually.
+The Flood Mitigation Assistance program is authorized by Section 1366 of the National Flood Insurance Act of 1968, as amended with the goal of to reduce or eliminate flood risk of severe repetitive and repetitive flood damage to buildings insured by the National Flood Insurance Program (NFIP).
+The program provides funding to states, territories, federally-recognized tribes and local communities for projects and planning that reduces or eliminates long-term risk of flood damage to structures insured under the NFIP.
+Funding is also available for management costs.

-Below is a flowchart showing the process individual homeowners, businesses, subapplicants and Applicants must go through in order to apply for FMA grants and how this process leads to FEMA.
+Below is a flowchart showing the process individual homeowners, businesses, subapplicants and applicants must go through in order to apply for Flood Mitigation Assistance grants and how this process leads to FEMA.

-Currently FEMA does not have the ability to provide grant funds directly to homeowners or local businesses, so they must apply for FMA funds through their local government.
-Generally, local communities will sponsor applications on behalf of homeowners and then submit the applications to their State.
-All FMA grant applications must be submitted to FEMA by a State, U.S. Territory, or federal-recognized tribe.
+Generally, local communities will sponsor applications on behalf of homeowners and then submit the applications to their state.
+Grant applications must be submitted to FEMA by a state, territory, or federally-recognized tribe.

-The following is a list of governments and organizations that can sponsor an application:
+The following is a list of governments that can sponsor an application:

 - Federally-recognized tribes

-Please contact your State Hazard Mitigation Officer, or federally-recognized tribal/local government official to obtain information on the FMA application process.
+Please contact your State Hazard Mitigation Officer, federally-recognized tribal government official and/or a local government official to obtain detailed information on the FMA application process.